Study Module in IP Law

 Interested in studying IP Law courses on MSc level at Hanken?

 Hanken offers 30 open seats to its popular IP Law and Commercial Law courses for those who wants to deepen their knowledge in the subject area.
-The courses are targeted for example to the practitioners who wants to deepen their knowledge about intellectual property law and commercial law but who don’t need the academic certificate.
+The courses are targeted for example at practitioners who wants to deepen their knowledge about intellectual property law and commercial law but who don’t need the academic degree.

-The courses are free of charge if you are registered as present in Finnish University or in Finnish University of Applied Science.
+The courses are free of charge if you are registered as present in a Finnish University or in a Finnish University of Applied Science.
 If you take part in the module as an Open University student, there is a fee for registration.
-The registration period for the study module IP Law on MSc level starts during the spring of 2022.
+The registration period for the study module IP Law at the MSc level starts during the spring of 2022.

 In addition, the 10 best of the module's students, who have also attained a BSc degree, can be offered admission to the IPL specialisation (more detailed information below).

-The principle of first come, first serve is applicable, and there is only 30 seats available within the module.
-The 30 first eligible students to sign up (20 to the Cooperation quota and 10 through the Open University quota) will be offered the possibility to complete a predetermined selection of courses within IP Law at Hanken, during the two following academic years.
+The principle of first come, first serve is applicable, and there are only 30 seats available within the module.
+The first 30 eligible students to sign up (20 through the Cooperation quota and 10 through the Open University quota) will be offered the possibility to complete a predetermined selection of courses within IP Law at Hanken, during the two following academic years.
 If one of the quotas is not filled when the registration ends, the empty seats can be moved to the other quota.

 Eligible students must have attained at least 10 ECTS of studies within commercial law or law studies (university level) before the registration for the module has ended.